 Another, less detailed, site offering subscription auction database information.

 askART provides access to artists' profiles, images, literature references, biographies, auction records, art for sale and art wanted, essays on important art movements, and statistics on the markets.
 Millions of auction records and results (from 1987+).
 300,000+ worldwide artists.

 Blouin Art Sales Index

-Previously called Hislop’s Art Sales Index, provides 5 million auction records for free
+Previously called Hislop’s Art Sales Index, provides 5 million auction records as a subscription service

 Getty Provenance Index Databases

 Includes 2.3 million records taken from source material such as archival inventories, auction catalogs, and dealer stock books.

 Lugt’s Répertoire Online

 Online edition of Lugt's Répertoire des Catalogues de Ventes Publiques, fN8650.L8, v.1-4, Art/Classics, lists over 60,000 art sales catalogues dated 1600-1900 from libraries in Europe and the U.S.A.
 The catalogues provide information on the provenance of art objects, the history of collecting, and historical market trends.
 Numerous catalogues have been added to the original work and corrections made.
 Searchable by Lugt number, date, place, provenance, auction house and existing copies.

 New York Public Library guide to auction sale indexes, price guides and catalogs.
 Because individual auction houses do not issue their own indexes, the use of these compilations provides the best approach to finding sale information.
 Each index provides different coverage in terms of dates, contents and scope.